-The largest portion of the Authority's net assets reflects investment in capital assets consisting of buses, operating facilities and equipment, less any related debt used to acquire any of those assets still outstanding.
+The largest portion of the Authority's net assets reflects investment in capital assets consisting of buses, operating facilities and equipment.
 The Authority uses these capital assets to provide public transportation services for Portage County citizens.
 These assets are not available to liquidate liabilities or to cover other spending.